Skip to content

 Outcomes

 Findings from year one were presented in a formal recommendation report to the sponsor on the adaptation of the WCIE program to serve AI/AN communities.
 This included the findings from focus groups and interviews to understand perspectives of key stakeholders of a culturally targeted AI/AN diabetes nutrition education program, a scan of the peer reviewed literature to understand what published and grey literature may inform this adaptation project, a health literacy evaluation of the current ADA WCIE curriculum, and a graphic design review of the current ADA WCIE curriculum to develop graphic design standards that can appeal to a wide array of AI/AN people, regardless of tribal affiliation, age, or geographic location.
-The pilot test of AI/AN WCIE launched at 2 of our 6 collaborating tribal sites in January 2020.

 Centers for American Indian & Alaska Native Health